Steve Spurrier: South Carolina (2005–2015)

 During the 2013 season, Spurrier led his Gamecocks to a third consecutive 11–2 record.
 Only two other programs (Alabama and Oregon) have won 11 or more games each of the last three seasons (2011–13).
 During the season, the Gamecocks defeated three teams that finished ranked in the Top 10 in the final AP Poll (Missouri, University of Central Florida, and Clemson).
 The Gamecocks were the only team to accomplish this feat.
 They also became the first and only team to defeat two teams that won BCS bowl games.
 Following their 34–24 win over Wisconsin in the Capital One Bowl, the Gamecocks were ranked 4th in the final AP Poll, setting a record for the program.
 This also marked the third straight year that the Gamecocks finished with a Top 10 ranking in the final AP Poll.
-While defeating Clemson, again, the Gamecocks ran their winning streak over their archrival to five games, which is the longest winning streak in the rivalry, for either team, since 1940.
-The 31–17 score marked the 5th straight double-digit margin of victory over their ACC foe.
-Also, for the 5th straight year, the Gamecocks defense held the Tigers to 17 points or less.
+While defeating Clemson, again, the Gamecocks ran their winning streak over their archrival to five games, which was the longest winning streak in the rivalry, for either team, since 1940.
+The 31–17 score marked the fifth straight double-digit margin of victory over their ACC foe.
+Also, for the fifth straight year, the Gamecocks defense held the Tigers to 17 points or less.
 They would go on to defeat Wisconsin in the Capital One bowl 34–24 and would finish the year ranked #4, their highest finish ever in a season.

 The 2014 Gamecocks endured a disappointing season, going 7–6 overall and 3–5 against SEC opponents, and finishing in fifth place in their division.
 With 4 losses and only 2 wins by the middle of the 2015 season, Spurrier announced to his team and staff on October 12, 2015, that he had resigned as head coach.
 He publicly confirmed his intentions at a press conference the following day.
 Spurrier reiterated that he was not officially retiring, but added he would probably never coach again.

 A popular tradition, started during the Sparky Woods era at USC, occurs on the last Saturday of July when the University of South Carolina athletics department hosts the annual "Steve Spurrier Ladies Football Clinic."
 Only female fans are invited to attend the clinic where football coaches and players discuss the X's and O's with fans who want to understand the game better.
 All attendees get a tour of the football facilities, and finish the day running onto the football field through the players' tunnel accompanied by artificial smoke and theme music in the same way the team does during the season.
 The event was hosted by Spurrier and his wife Jerri.